 Without delving into the details of how these objects are coded (one can open them to study the scripts), suffice it to say that these should be the fundamental building blocks of form in any CAD/BIM system.
 I have always imagined that the polyhedra, scaled however you like (you could use le Corbusier’s Modulor), could be the cursor used to draw in four dimensional space.
 Buckminster Fuller referred to this system of geometry as Nature’s Coordinate System, and most serious students of his thinking, from physicists to astronomers to programmers tend to be in agreement that Fuller had caught a glimpse of something that nobody else had.
 It’s up to all of us to take it further.
 Eventually, we would hope to use this series of objects to form a kind of 3D cursor, that could ‘point’ to any direction in space, and cast vectors to them, building a framework of triangulated, strong and materially efficient architecture – like a kind of fractal geodesic spiderman.

-Below is a link (click on the folder icon) to the series of polyhedra developed for ArchiCad to date.
+Here is the link to the series of polyhedra developed for ArchiCad to date.
 Be sure to try them out with the ‘debugger’ script switched on, which will allow you to graphically rotate and scale the objects in the 3D window.
 Features to be added will include rotation around polygon normals (as axes).

-Now the cool thing about Olivier Dentan’s objects is that it allows the following parametric options to be switched on or off, namely;
+Now the cool thing about Olivier Dentan’s objects is that it allows for a wide range of parametric options to be switched on or off, from wireframe mode to struts, nodes, faces, inspheres, outspheres, circumspheres, planar vectors, scaling handles and more.

 “I’m looking over your handsomely constructed article, lots of good information, including about your own sequence of encounter, with different influences.
 The correction I’d offer is Bucky Fuller didn’t publish about Quadrays as far as I know [corrected – ART].
 Synergetics 1 & 2 (the two Macmillan volumes) don’t have Quadrays in the index, and that, combined with Synergetics Dictionary (both on-line) is pretty much the last word on Fuller’s own lexicon.